 FLH recognizes that each patient of a hospital and resident of a nursing home is entitled to receive ethical treatment in accordance with accepted standards of care.
 It should be the express goal of all FLH Personnel to treat all patients/residents, their families and visitors in a manner consistent with our values, while recognizing and honoring the patients'/residents' rights.
 All FLH Personnel shall fully familiarize themselves with the New York State Patients' Bill of Rights and Parents' Bill of Rights, which is posted throughout the hospitals, and the rights of nursing home residents posted in the nursing homes, and conduct themselves at all times in a manner consistent with these rights.
-In addition, all staff involved in patient care activities shall attend departmental in-service training sessions dealing with patients'/residents' rights requirements.
+In addition, all staff involved in patients'/residents' rights requirements.
 Such training sessions shall include, but not be limited to:

 - informed consent and refusal of treatment;

 - advance directives, including do-not-resuscitate and withdrawal of life sustaining treatment situations;

 - use of physical restraints;

 - freedom from abuse, neglect, mistreatment

 - privacy and confidentiality;

 - mental hygiene law;

 - patient complaints; and

 - access to medical information.

-d.
+- d.
 Quality Assurance and Performance Improvement